Psalm 79

 Notes

-The psalm closes not with judgment but with a covenant affirmation and a vow of praise.
-The phrase עַם מַרְעִיתֶךָ וְצֹאן יָדֶךָ ("the people of your pasture and the sheep of your hand") evokes the shepherd-and-flock imagery that is central to the Psalter's understanding of the covenant relationship (Psalm 23:1, Psalm 74:1, Psalm 100:3).
+The psalm closes not with judgment but with covenant affirmation.
+The phrase עַם מַרְעִיתֶךָ וְצֹאן יָדֶךָ ("the people of your pasture and the sheep of your hand") evokes the shepherd-and-flock imagery central to the Psalter's understanding of the covenant relationship (Psalm 23:1, Psalm 74:1, Psalm 100:3).
 We are your sheep — helpless, dependent, entirely in your care.
-This is simultaneously a confession of vulnerability and an implicit appeal: a shepherd does not abandon his flock.
+It is at once a confession of vulnerability and an implicit appeal: a shepherd does not abandon his flock.

-The vow is נוֹדֶה לְּךָ לְעוֹלָם — "we will give thanks/praise to you forever" — and לְדֹר וָדֹר ("from generation to generation").
-The word נָדָה/יָדָה ("to thank, to praise, to confess") carries the dual sense of acknowledging who God is and giving him public praise.
-The psalm that begins in anguish ends in commitment: even in the ruins of Jerusalem, the people bind themselves to God's praise across all future generations.
-This is the movement of covenant faithfulness — not dependent on circumstances, but grounded in relationship.
+The vow is נוֹדֶה לְּךָ לְעוֹלָם — "we will give you thanks forever" — and לְדֹר וָדֹר ("from generation to generation").
+The verb יָדָה carries the dual sense of acknowledging who God is and proclaiming it publicly.
+The psalm that begins in anguish ends in commitment: even in the ruins of Jerusalem, the people bind themselves to God's praise across every generation to come.
+This is what covenant faithfulness looks like — not dependent on circumstances, but grounded in relationship that outlasts catastrophe.